FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 Force/Torque Sensor Configuration Steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Step1**：Select the "End Peripheral Configuration" button in the user peripheral configuration interface, and select "Force Sensor Device" for the device type.
+**Step1**: Select the "End Peripheral Configuration" button in the user peripheral configuration interface, and select "Force Sensor Device" for the device type.
 The force sensor configuration information is divided into manufacturer, type, software version and mounting location.
 Configure the corresponding force sensor information.
 If the user needs to change the configuration, he can first select the corresponding number, click the "Clear" button to clear the corresponding information, and reconfigure according to the needs;

 .. figure:: robot_peripherals/034.png
    :align: center